KelKi3/Final-Project-SQL/QA.md

 ```

 Cleaning the data where necessary
--Full queries for the cleaning process can be seen in [cleaning_data.md](cleaning_data.md)
+- Full queries for the cleaning process can be seen in [cleaning_data.md](cleaning_data.md)
--identify data that can be removed or corrected
+- identify data that can be removed or corrected
--check duplicates, formatting, data types
+- check duplicates, formatting, data types

 ```
 SELECT COUNT(DISTINCT sku)